databasedIISc/Missing-Semester/README.md

 https://github.com/user-attachments/assets/cc70c670-2491-4486-871e-f87219344e5d

-Databased's Missing Semester sessions, inspired from MIT OCW [Missing Semester](https://missing.csail.mit.edu) course, where we learn about basics every developer should know like using command-line, text editors, use fancy features of version control systems, and much more!

-We like to call it each session with a fancy session code(based on topics) - DBD001, DBD002, etc.
+Databased's _Missing Semester_ is a series of sessions inspired by MIT's original [Missing Semester](https://missing.csail.mit.edu) but with our own flavour, to introduce undergraduate students with basic tools that they must know as developers but which are never covered in traditional coursework.

 ## Sessions

-- DBD001 - Introduction to Linux and Shells
+- DBD:MS001 - Introduction to Linux and Shells, taken by _Keval Pithadiya_.
-- DBD002 - Introduction to Debuggers and Testing
+- DBD:MS002 - Introduction to Debuggers and Testing, taken by _Anirudh Gupta_.
-- DBD003 - Introduction to Git
+- DBD:MS003 - Introduction to Git, taken by _Mrigank Pawagi_.